1. What is the difference between Informatica Powercenter and Informatica Cloud?

 11. Can we run Powercenter jobs in Informatica cloud?

-12. How does a update strategy transformation work in Informatica Cloud?
+12. How does an Update Strategy transformation work in Informatica Cloud?

 There is no Update strategy transformation available in Information Cloud.
 In the target transformation in a mapping, Informatica Cloud Data Integration provides the option for the action to be performed on the target – Insert, Update, Upsert, Delete and Data Driven.